CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 |---                     |---
 | `id`                   | (_mandatory_) Unique ID.
 Must be one continuous word, use underscores if necessary.
 | `name`                 | (_mandatory_) In-game name displayed.
+| `limb_type`            | (_mandatory_) Type of limb, as defined by `bodypart.h`.
+Certain functions will check only a given bodypart type for their purposes.
+Currently implemented types are: `head, torso, sensor, mouth, arm, hand, leg, foot, wing, tail, other`.
+| `secondary_types`      | (_optional_) List of secondary limb types for the bodypart, to include it in relevant calculations.
 | `accusative`           | (_mandatory_) Accusative form for this bodypart.
 | `heading`              | (_mandatory_) How it's displayed in headings.
 | `heading_multiple`     | (_mandatory_) Plural form of heading.